openenergymonitor/learn/view/electricity-monitoring/ct-sensors/installation.md

 ***

-One of the most commonly asked questions is “Why does my emonTx [Arduino] not measure anything?” – or a variation of that.
-Most often, it is because the current transformer has been installed incorrectly.

-**THE CURRENT TRANSFORMER MUST BE ON A SINGLE CURRENT-CARRYING WIRE…**
+**THE CURRENT TRANSFORMER MUST BE INSTALLED ON A SINGLE CURRENT-CARRYING WIRE…**

 ![CT on cable - right & wrong](files/CT-on-cable.jpg)